ARSHIYASHAFIZADE/SAM_Ai/README.md

 SAM AI is a web-based platform that leverages artificial intelligence to assist in diagnosing, treating, and preventing diseases with greater accuracy and efficiency.
 It provides users with a personal dashboard to access past tests, download results, and consult on health-related queries.

-🔗 Live App: SAM AI on Render https://sam-ai-7lwa.onrender.com (Note: The free Render hosting may result in slower response times and occasional delays.)
+🔗 Live App: SAM AI on Render https://sam-ai-7lwa.onrender.com (Note: The free Render hosting may result in slower response times and occasional delays. recommended to run locally)

 About Artificial Intelligence in Medicine
 Artificial intelligence (AI) in medicine acts as a powerful assistant for healthcare professionals, helping diagnose, treat, and prevent diseases with precision and speed.
 Below is an overview of its applications and benefits: